SpawnsSinner/SpawnsSinner/README.md

 18 y/o. plural she/her preferred (her*selves* rather than her*self*)
 i am Spawnist and a two time copinglinker!! specifically their nightshade skin
 ^ canon two time is a *Spawn cultist* and not part of the real religion which dates back to at least 2016. remember this.
-**do not bring up predators' real-life Spawn cult(s) to Me. it's mildly irritating *at best.***
+**do not bring up predators' real-life Spawn cult(s) to Me. it's mildly irritating *at best.* and triggering at worst**

-hypersharing yumeshipper!!!! my only romantic f/o is elliot builder's forsaken variant :)
+I rarely leave the spawn area. if I'm not there, I'm probably on My party's island or hiding in offline mode

-if you're wondering what any of the flags on my ponies are, they can all be found on my pronouns.cc
+hypersharing yumeshipper!!!!
 pleeeease do not intentionally sexualise leon kennedy in front of me tankyou
 ### island built limit whisper = block.
 I am already in a party and am not interested in leaving it.